You are here:

 This workshop is part of the cpd25 Aspects programme, aimed at library staff looking to acquire additional skills and knowledge or staff working towards Chartership.

-Are you interested in becoming an archivist, information professional or librarian?
+Are you interested in becoming an information professional or librarian?
 We will look at the advantage of getting qualified but also explore whether it’s “worth it”.
 During this two hour online workshop, you will get a chance to ask questions of recently qualified professionals and current LIS students.
 This event is aimed predominantly at those working in libraries who are interested in gaining formal qualifications.

 Programme: